 IdentityIQ has been offering comprehensive identity theft protection since 2009.
 The company strives to protect its customers from identity theft by offering educational resources and monitoring their personal information.

 When you sign up with IdentityIQ, the company will closely monitor your social security number and alert you to any changes or threats.
-Anytime your social security number is used, the company will send you an alert.
-And IdentityIQ offers enhanced change of address monitoring.
+They scan billions of public records to notify you of certain suspicious activity.
+IdentityIQ also offers enhanced change of address monitoring.

 Since identity thieves often commit criminal acts in their victim’s names, IdentityIQ closely monitors all criminal databases for your information.
-And the company will scour the dark web for any of your personal information including:
+And the company will scour the dark web for any of your personal information.

 But one of the most valuable services IdentityIQ offers is its identity theft protection.
 If you’re ever a victim of identity theft, IdentityIQ will make sure your identity is completely restored.